CTFd/tourist/README.md

 - examples directory
 - OpenAPI docs (by navigating to a deployed tourist endpoint)
 - unit tests: `runner.test.ts`, `async-job.test.ts` and `sync-job.test.ts`

+### Configuring tourist

+We recommend using tourist in Docker, and configuring it with environmental variables.
+Example (default) config can be seen in the `.env.example` file which is self-explanatory.

+The only required setting is the `REDIS_URL`.
+It's also recommend to provide a securely random `SECRET` - tourist will generate a random secret key on startup, however if you happen to restart the application your old tokens will become invalid.

 ### Using actions